-PERA Eligibility #3: Since the two seasonal positions held by Mitch will provide employment for a period longer than 186 days between the 12 months beginning in April 2015 and his annual earnings exceed \$5100, Mitch must be enrolled in the PERA Coordinated Plan beginning with the wages he earns in October 2015.
-Once enrolled, Mitch retains his PERA membership each year unless he terminates public service and has a break in service of at least 30 days.
+PERA Eligibility #3: The two seasonal positions held by Mitch are longer than six months of employment without a 30-day break.
+Mitch must be enrolled in the PERA Coordinated Plan the next time he is paid more than \$425 in a month.
+Once enrolled, Mitch retains his PERA membership each year unless he officially terminates employment with the city and has a break in service of at least 30 days.